Frequently asked questions

-No. About 28% of ALGLIB code comes from several well-know open source projects (LAPACK and Cephes).
+No. First, about 20% of GPL'ed ALGLIB comes from several well-know open source projects (LAPACK and Cephes).
 Several contributions/patches were submitted by ALGLIB users.
-However, all code was contributed under permissive licenses like BSD, so it is compatible with both open source and commercial licenses used by ALGLIB.
-See 'Codebase' section for more information about copyright.
+However, all such code was contributed under permissive licenses like BSD, so it is compatible with both open source and commercial licenses used by ALGLIB.

-You can cite it as "ALGLIB (www.alglib.net), Sergey Bochkanov and Vladimir Bystritsky".
+You can cite it as "ALGLIB (www.alglib.net), Sergey Bochkanov".

 AlgoPascal is a programming language developed for ALGLIB project.
 More than 95% of ALGLIB source is written in AlgoPascal and translated into C and C# by AlgoPascal translator.
 That is how we can simultaneously support C++ and C# versions of ALGLIB package - we support only one version of ALGLIB, which is written in AlgoPascal, and automatically translate it to C++ and C#.